BerkeleyHCI/PolymorphicBlocks/CONTRIBUTING.md

 Third party designs should go in their own repositories, unless you feel it makes sense as an integration test here.

-We may link high quality designs.
+We may link high quality example / built-with designs.
 Feel free to open an issue or PR.